E.ON invests in UK start up that uses sails to harness wind power

-FRANKFURT German energy group E.ON has invested in a British start-up business that uses sails instead of rotors to harness wind energy.
+FRANKFURT (Reuters) - German energy group E.ON has invested in a British start-up business that uses sails instead of rotors to harness wind energy.

 Kite Power Solutions (KPS) secured 6 million euros ($6.36 million) in a fresh funding round that, apart from E.ON, included oil industry services company Schlumberger and Royal Dutch Shell, E.ON said on Tuesday.